Zum Hauptinhalt springen

 Differential Object Marking in Christian Urmi

-Principal Investigator: Dr. Maria Ovsjannikova in cooperation with Dr. Alena Witzlack-Makarevich (The Hebrew University of Jerusalem)
+Principal Investigator: Dr. Maria Ovsjannikova in cooperation with Prof. Eran Cohen (The Hebrew University of Jerusalem), until October 2025 in cooperation with Dr. Alena Witzlack-Makarevich (The Hebrew University of Jerusalem)

 Funded by the German-Israeli Project Cooperation.